EyasuTeshome/shifttracker/becoming-a-remote-professional/becoming-a-remote-professional-part-1.md

 To learn more about the concept of punctuality across the world, follow this interactive and study this as a group: [Punctuality Around The World.](https://www.mrgamez.com/punctuality/)

-## Submit your exercise
+## Exercise

-### Submission instructions

-*Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813)*

 **Group Discussion**
+*Spend five minutes discussing this with your group.*

-**Time Estimate: 5 minutes** From the above lesson, you have learned about the importance of punctuality as a skill of a remote work professional.
+From the above lesson, you have learned about the importance of punctuality as a skill of a remote work professional.
 You have also learned that the concept of punctuality varies cross-culturally.

 In a group, discuss what punctuality means in your respective cultures, and answer the following reflection questions.

 - What have I learned about punctuality from other cultures?
 - How is punctuality reflected in my own culture?

-**Individual Exercise**
+**Individual Exercise

 **Time Estimate: 7 minutes**

 Do this exercise individually, but stay on the Zoom call with your group.
 Submit one thing you learned about punctuality at Microverse and one thing you learned about punctuality in other cultures besides your own.

-Use this [Google Doc Template](https://docs.google.com/document/d/1aIctqqGcfFqwyAW7XhizLyXo4G1WTGKMPMkFbiDC2tY/edit?usp=sharing) to create your submission.
+**Exercise template to copy** Use this [Google Doc Template](https://docs.google.com/document/d/1aIctqqGcfFqwyAW7XhizLyXo4G1WTGKMPMkFbiDC2tY/edit?usp=sharing) to create your submission.

-*Use the template document to submit your learnings on punctuality as a remote work skill.
-To use this template, make a copy of this document by selecting “File” then “Make a copy”.
-In your copy, replace all the italicized text with your information.
-When you submit this, you should have **removed** all of the italicized instructions.
-Then Use the “Share” button in the top right corner, and copy the link from “Get Link” after editing to allow commenting. ([See this Loom video for how to do this.](https://www.loom.com/share/603c5e8790304d8c98b2d8703260b479))*

 ### Submit your exercise